 General Remarks

-The subjects are located within an established residential area of similar style private built dwellings within the town of Troon and convenient for local amenities.
+The subjects are located within an established residential area of similar style private built dwellings within the town of Ayr and convenient for all local amenities.

-At the time of inspection the property was found to be in good condition having regard to age and character with any defects noted thought to be manageable through a course of routine maintenance expenditure.
+At the time of inspection the property was found to be in good condition having regard to age and character.
+One or two items of repair and maintenance were noted most of which are generally thought to be manageable through a course of routine maintenance expenditure.

+Executed Boundary

 Essential Repairs

 None.

+Estimated cost of essential repairs £n/a Retention recommended?YesX No Amount £n/a

 Comment on Mortgageability

 The property forms suitable mortgage provider. e security for mortgage purposes subject to the specific lending criteria o f any

 Valuations

 Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary?

 Buy To Let Cases

-What is the reasonable rand month Short Assured Tenar ge of monthly rental income for the property assuming a letting on a 6 ncy basis? £
+What is the reasonable rang month Short Assured Tenar ge of monthly rental income for the property assuming a letting on a 6 ncy basis? £

-Is the property in an area where there is a steady demand for rented accommodation of this type?
+Is the property in an area w here there is a steady demand for rented accommodation of this type?
+Yes No

 Declaration

-Signed Surveyor's name Security Print Code [491526 = 8187] Electronically signed by:- Kenneth Behan
+Signed Surveyor's name Security Print Code [569357 = 4136] Electronically signed by:- Kenneth Behan

 Professional qualifications BSc MRICS

 Company name J & E Shepherd

 Address 22 Miller Road, Ayr, Ayrshire, KA7 2AY

-Telephone
+Telephone 01292 267987

-Fax fax 01292 611521
+Fax 01292 611521

-Report date 23rd November 2021
+Report date 30th March 2022